mattmassicotte/nsui/README.md

 1. Check if the type you need is defined in the `Aliases.swift` file.
 2. If your type needs to bridging functions, define them in a dedicated file.
-3. Prioritize `UIKit` implemenations, unless type-mismatches prevent it.
+3. Prioritize `UIKit` implementations, unless type-mismatches prevent it.

 ## Alternatives